-By Ruth Franco, Supervisor of the Women's Refuge Mona Home MONIKA - Multicultural Women's Association is an umbrella organisation for several associations of women of ethnic minorities, founded in 1998.
+By Ruth Franco, MONIKA - Multicultural Women's Association is an umbrella organisation for several associations of women of ethnic minorities, founded in 1998.
 We aim to support integration and participation of immigrants and to prevent alienation and violence.
-The Association works to promote health and social well-being by supporting women, children and families of immigrant background, to whose needs the basic services cannot
+The Association works to promote health and social well-being by supporting women, children and families of immigrant background, to whose needs the basic services cannot respond adequately.